 All information is treated in absolute confidence.
-The only person with whom the applicant will discuss her circumstances is her Regional Representative, who will help her complete the form and ensure that the reasons for the application is made clear.
+The only person with whom the applicant will discuss her circumstances is her Regional Trustee, who will help her complete the form and ensure that the reasons for the application is made clear.
 The form is then sent to the Secretary of the Benevolent Fund.

 Donations and Legacies

 The Benevolent Fund is always pleased to receive donations from Clubs and individual members.
-If you are interested in leaving a legacy to the Fund your Regional Representative or the Benevolent Fund Secretary will gladly assist you.
+If you are interested in leaving a legacy to the Fund your Regional Trustee or the Benevolent Fund Secretary will gladly assist you.
 Alternatively, please complete the relevant form below and return it with your cheque to the address on the form.